Tax Strategy Document

 As a UK only Group, our tax affairs are relatively simple and straight forward.
 TalkTalk does not engage in aggressive tax planning and does not seek to take advantage of new and untested tax arrangements.
 Any transactions we do undertake are for a clearly defined commercial purpose, aimed at maximising shareholder value.
 Where appropriate, we do engage with professional advisers, to understand tax developments in the industry and to determine a tax position where there may be ambiguity of interpretation.
 Our tax strategy is not influenced by external parties and it is aligned to the core values of the business.

 The Group aims to have low tax risk.
-However, whilst we do not engage in aggressive tax planning, we will seek to maximise the benefits available from tax incentives and credits made available by the government.
+However, whilst we do not engage in aggressive tax planning, we will seek to utilise the benefits available from tax incentives and credits made available by the government.

 The Group determines its acceptable level of tax risk by taking into account its relationship with HMRC, its obligation to its shareholders and the other external factors.
 The Group is not unduly influenced by any one of the above stakeholders in its assessment of tax risk.